AerisG222/ansible/README.md

-# Ansible Scripts
+# Ansible

 This is an attempt to learn Ansible to automate the provisioning of a new server and workstation.

-To use:
+## Install Ansible

+While it is possible to run `sudo dnf install ansible` to install Ansible, it may not be the most recent version.
+As such, prefer installing via `pip install --user ansible` and be sure to use
+`pip` to update Ansible afterwards.

+If you will be authoring Ansible files in VSCode, make sure you additionally install the following:

+1. Install Ansible Language extension in VSCode
+2. Run: `pip install --user ansible-lint`

+## Using Playbook Examples

 Consider adding `--check` to the commands below to see what ansible would do w/o actually performing the task.

-1. Install Ansible: `sudo dnf install ansible`
-2. Run (servers): `ansible-playbook -K -i inventory.yml playbook_servers.yml`
+1. Run (servers): `ansible-playbook -K -i inventory.yml playbook_servers.yml`
-3. Run (workstations): `ansible-playbook -K -i inventory.yml playbook_workstations.yml`
+2. Run (workstations): `ansible-playbook -K -i inventory.yml playbook_workstations.yml`
-4. Run (vmtest - note the ask-pass `-k` as ssh keys not configured yet): `ansible-playbook -kK -i inventory_test.yml playbook_servers.yml`
+3. Run (vmtest - note the ask-pass `-k` as ssh keys not configured yet): `ansible-playbook -kK -i inventory_test.yml playbook_servers.yml`

-When Authoring Ansible files in VSCode

-1. Install Ansible Language extension
-2. Run: `sudo dnf install ansible-lint`

 ## References